Here is a long form article regarding one of our families who are currently thriving in Greensboro.

 The last time they saw one another, their youngest brother had just been born.
 Now, they will meet another infant, their baby sister.
 We are so honored to be a part of this story.
 God’s story...our story.
 Immanuel, indeed.
 God is with us.
 Will you celebrate God's goodness on behalf of the Kivura family?

 Update: We were finally able to bring these boys back to the United States and be reunited with their family.
-As of 2017, both boys are in college and have jobs.
+Both boys have graduated college and have jobs.
 They are doing extremely well.
 We are honored to play a part in their story and a part in the lives of many other refugees in our community.